trimstray/nginx-admins-handbook/README.md

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I think it can also be a good complement to official documentations.

-I hope you enjoy it.
+I hope you enjoy it, and fun with it.

 Before you start remember about the two most important things: